 Last updated: 11/2/21

 Older adults are extremely susceptible to severe illness from COVID-19.
 The CDC currently recommends that older adults take steps to ensure they are protecting themselves from getting and spreading COVID-19 when they interact with others.
 This includes being fully vaccinated for COVID-19, including a booster dose.
 In-home Caregivers are serving as a vital link to keep seniors safe and cared for.

-In February 2020, Family & Nursing Care assembled a COVID-19 Task Force that continues to meet regularly to review current information, make adjustments to our procedures as necessary, and manage our response to this crisis.
+In February 2020, Family & Nursing Care assembled a COVID-19 Task Force that continues to meet as needed to review current information, make adjustments to our procedures as necessary, and manage our response to this crisis.

 The safety and well-being of our Clients and families, our staff, and Caregivers are our top priorities.
 To that end: